citp/privacy-policy-historical/a/as/asi/asiaing.com.md

-> *The following text is extracted and transformed from the asiaing.com privacy policy that was archived on 2007-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070601202345id_/http%3A//www.asiaing.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the asiaing.com privacy policy that was archived on 2007-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071227031336id_/http%3A//www.asiaing.com/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy - Asiaing.com!
-Free eBook, Free magazine, Free book, Knowledge sharing
+Free eBooks, Free magazines, Knowledge sharing

 Thank you for visiting [Asiaing.com Website](http://www.asiaing.com/) and reviewing our privacy policy.
 Our privacy policy is clear: We will collect no personal information about you when you visit our website unless you choose to provide that information to us.